All articles

 • Other options — free-form picks (e.g. Estate, Antique, Limited).

-• Other metals — beyond the standard gold purities (9K–24K + Platinum).
+• Other metals — non-gold metals (Platinum, Palladium, Silver, etc.) beyond the standard gold purities (9K–24K).

 Adding a value makes it pickable on every item.
 Renaming isn’t exposed — pipe-delimited references in per-item settings would silently break.
 To rename, add the new value, repoint the affected items, then delete the old value.
 Lists start empty after a fresh module install; populate them here before configuring items.